 Looking for a dessert that is both flaky and creamy with a pop of tartness?
-Look no further than these blackberry cream cheese Danish pastries filled with a rich blackberry curd and vanilla cream cheese filling.
+Look no further than these blackberry cream cheese Danish pastries filled with rich blackberry curd and vanilla cream cheese filling.

 Blackberry Cream Cheese Danish